 - Had he gotten more than 50 leads in the previous month?

-Also Read: 5 Elements of a Performance Management Software
+Also Read: 5 Elements of an effective Performance Management Software

 - This co-worker properly prioritises their task and meets deadlines.

-- This co-worker communicates with me and the team in a clear and effective manner.
+- Do they communicate with the team in a clear and effective manner.

 - This co-worker always provides comments in a timely and effective manner.

-- This co-worker places a high value on collaboration.
+- This co-worker place a high value on work collaboration.

-- This co-worker is always willing to hear both positive and negative feedback.
+- Is this co-worker willing to hear both positive and negative feedback.

-- This co-worker exemplifies our company's principles to a T.
+- Is this co-worker following the company's principles to a T.

 - This co-worker appreciates a variety of viewpoints, even if they disagree from their own.